Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 The manuscripts will be reviewed for possible publication with the understanding that they are being submitted to one journal at a time and have not been published, simultaneously submitted or already accepted for publication elsewhere.

 The editors will review all submitted manuscripts.
-Manuscripts with insufficient originality, serious scientific and technical flaws, or lacking a significant message are rejected.
+Manuscripts with insufficient originality, serious scientific and technical flaws, or lacking a significant message are rejected which will take approximately 10 days.
 If good articles are written poorly then the authors are requested to re- submit after revision according to the JPN format.
 All manuscripts received are duly acknowledged.
-They are sent to two expert reviewers without revealing the identity of the contributors.
+They are sent to two to three expert reviewers without revealing the identity of the contributors.
+The reviewer has to complete and submit the comment within 3 weeks time.
 The JPN editors review each manuscript meticulously based on the comments from the reviewers and make a final decision to either reject or publish it.
 The contributors will be informed about the reviewers' comments, acceptance or rejection of the manuscript.
+This entire process , if goes smoothly, will take 45-60 days.

 Articles accepted will be copy edited for grammar, punctuation, print style and format.
 Page proofs will be sent to the corresponding author, which has to be returned to the editorial office within seven days.
 Non response may delay the publication of the article or even result in being rejected.